briancain/cpu-loadtest/README.md

 ## Source

 Found on stackoverflow.
 Putting it up on my github for future reference.
+Has been modified, but the general algorithm is the same.

 - http://stackoverflow.com/questions/9244481/how-to-get-100-cpu-usage-from-a-c-program/9244508#9244508